marksidell/dynips/README.md

     dynips.mydomain.com CNAME 12345678.execute-api.us-east-1.amazonaws.com

-The URL clients will use to access the service is:
+After you define the CNAME, the URL clients will use to access the service is:

     https://dynips.mydomain.com/dynips